Health in Iran: Nutrition

-Nutrition

 Forty-five million Iranians face inadequate nutrition according to Iranian officials.
 Kohgiloyeh and Boyerahmad, Sistan-Baluchistan, Hormozgan, Kerman and Khuzestan as provinces that face malnutrition or food insecurity.

 Diet, food ingredients and junk food

 The soft drinks industry is valued at about $2 billion a year.
 As of 2008, Iran produces about 3 billion litres of different types of soft drinks to address consumption of 46 litres per capita, and they export more than 12% of its production.
-Increased awareness with regards to the damages of carbonated drinks and sugar, and high levels of diabetes has created a move towards healthier products.
+Increased awareness with regard to the damages of carbonated drinks and sugar, and high levels of diabetes has created a move towards healthier products.

 Food safety and packaging

 The Codex Commission of Food Stuff, established in 2002 is in charge of setting and developing standards and quality and health regulations, related to the production of and trade in raw agricultural products and food stuffs, in accordance with the different global standards.
 Tainted meat has been imported according to Iranian authorities.
 Uncontrolled use of pesticides is also a problem.
-Despite the potential health hazards caused by GM food and government restrictions on the production of biotech products, Iran imports $5 billion of genetically modified crops a year because of laxed laws (2015).